Repentance And Revival In The Last Days

 Judgment or Revival?

 The story of Jonah sheds some light on such questions.
-Because of the wickedness of the people of Nineveh, the Lord sent the prophet Jonah to the city with a message of impending doom: "Yet forty days and Nineveh will be overthrown" (3:4).
+Because of the wickedness of the people of Nineveh, the Lord sent the Prophet Jonah to the city with a message of impending doom: “Yet forty days and Nineveh shall be overthrown” (3:4).
 There is no doubt that the Lord’s word through Jonah was true.
 Judgment was inevitable.
-And yet, because the people believed God and responded to His warning with great humility, prayer and repentance (3:5-9), "…God relented concerning the calamity which He had declared He would bring upon them.
-And He did not do it" (3:10).
+And yet, because the people believed God and responded to His warning with great humility, prayer and repentance (3:5-9), “…God relented from the disaster that He had said He would bring upon them, and He did not do it” (3:10).

 God’s heart is not to condemn and destroy the wicked, but to lead them to repentance and salvation.
 Even though the Ninevites deserved judgment, and were about to receive it, God did not want to judge and destroy them.
 His purpose in sending Jonah was not just to announce the impending doom, but to give the people the opportunity to respond to the warning and escape judgment.
-His desire all along was for repentance, not destruction.
+Because of His great compassion, His desire all along was for repentance, not destruction.

 The Lord cares deeply for all that He has made, especially mankind which He created in His own image and likeness (Gen. 1:26).
-He is a Savior "who desires all men to be saved and to come to the knowledge of the truth" (1 Tim.
+He is a Savior “who desires all men to be saved and to come to the knowledge of the truth” (1 Tim.
 2:4).
-He takes no pleasure in the death of the wicked, but calls sinners to "repent and live" (Ezek.
-18:32).
+He takes no pleasure in the death of the wicked, but calls sinners to repentance and life.
 He is rich in kindness, forbearance and patience, and His kindness leads sinners to repentance (Rom.
 2:4).
-Repentance brings great joy in heaven (Luke 15:7, 10), and the Apostle Peter indicates that the Second Coming of Christ may even be delayed (or seem delayed) to allow time for repentance: "…with the Lord one day is as a thousand years, and a thousand years as one day.
-The Lord is not slow about His promise, as some count slowness, but is patient toward you, not wishing for any to perish, but for all to come to repentance" (2 Pet.
+Repentance brings great joy in heaven (Luke 15:7, 10), and the Apostle Peter indicates that the Second Coming of Christ may even be delayed (or seem delayed) to allow time for repentance: “…With the Lord one day is as a thousand years, and a thousand years as one day.
+The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance” (2 Pet.
 3:8-9).

 This Is the Time for Ministry!

 Just as the Lord worked powerfully through Jonah’s ministry at such a late hour for Nineveh, so can He work powerfully through us in this late hour for the world.
-Consider the Apostle Peter’s exhortation and encouragement: "The end of all things is at hand; therefore, be of sound judgment and sober spirit for the purpose of prayer.
-Above all, keep fervent in your love….
-As each one has received a special gift, employ it in serving one another, as good stewards of the manifold grace of God.
-Whoever speaks, let him speak, as it were, the utterances of God; whoever serves, let him do so as by the strength which God supplies; so that in all things God may be glorified through Jesus Christ…" (1 Pet.
+Consider the Apostle Peter’s exhortation and encouragement: “…The end of all things is at hand; therefore be serious and watchful in your prayers.
+And above all things have fervent love for one another….
+As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God.
+If anyone speaks, let him speak, as the oracles of God.
+If anyone ministers, let him do it as with the ability which God supplies, that in all things God may be glorified through Jesus Christ…” (1 Pet.
 4:7-11).

 Notice the connection Peter makes between the reality of the nearness of the end of all things and the significance of our ministry to others.
-"The end of all things is at hand, therefore…."
+“The end of all things is at hand; therefore….”
 In other words, since the end of the world is so close, it is all the more important that we be serious-minded, sober in spirit, focused in prayer, fervent in love, faithful in ministering God’s grace, and passionate in proclaiming His Word.
 The fact that the end is near should not lessen our ministry, but intensify it!
 This is not a time to hide, give up or coast until Jesus comes, but it is a time to be wholeheartedly devoted to the work of the Lord.
 Our lost and hurting world needs us as much as ever.
-This is the time for the "gospel of the kingdom [to] be preached in the whole world for a witness to all the nations" (Matt.
+This is the time for the “gospel of the kingdom [to] be preached in all the world as a witness to all the nations” (Matt.
 24:14).
 This is the time to prove ourselves to be children of God above reproach in the midst of a crooked and perverse generation, and to appear as lights in the world as we hold forth the Word of life (Phil.
 2:15-16).
-"Therefore be careful how you walk, not as unwise men, but as wise, redeeming the time, because the days are evil" (Eph.
+“See then that you walk circumspectly, not as fools but as wise, redeeming the time, because the days are evil” (Eph.
 5:15-16).

 In the remaining time before the end of all things, what could yet happen if God’s people got serious about holiness, serious about praying earnestly for others, serious about showing God’s love to others, serious about sharing God’s grace and Word with others, and serious about seeking God’s strength and anointing for ministry?
-Or, more specifically, what could yet happen if you got more serious about these things?
-What could the Lord yet do through your life, your prayers and your service?
-What impact could there be in the days ahead in your family, among your friends, in your neighborhood, and even in your nation and beyond?
+What could the Lord yet do through our lives, our prayers and our service?
+What impact could there be in the days ahead in our families, among our friends, in our neighborhoods, and even in our nation and beyond?